Neck Pain – Causes and Treatment

 What Causes Neck Pain?

-The causes of neck pain are wide and varied, but pain can most commonly be attributed to one of four:
+The causes of neck pain are wide and varied, but pain can most commonly be attributed to:

 - Extensive computer use